 "You're a good kid Mr. Weasley.
 You just need to act upon it.
 You cannot fight bigotry with more bigotry.
 Open your mind and become a better person – a person worth fighting for or even fighting with.
 With this you can earn my forgiveness," those cool considering eyes burned through him as if looking for every weakness within him.

 Standing shakily, Ronald Weasley gave his first bow, "I will do as you wish."

 He was a fool.
 How many years had he wasted wrapped in his tiny little world where everything was black and white?

 "You may return to my class than, Mr. Weasley.
-With a different attitude you may find it more enlightening that you did with your first perusal."
+With a different attitude you may find it more enlightening that you did on your first perusal."

 Dean seemed to have regained his footing as he jumped up and clapped him on the back, "Awesome!"

 "I'm not done with you yet," long black hair didn't hide the slight mischievous look developing in those green eyes.
-"When are you next free blocks?"
+"When are your next free blocks?"